 If you’re interested in temples, this area is home to one of Taipei’s oldest, Chicheng Temple.

-Otherwise, to catch a glimpse of Taiwan’s history, you can visit Chiang Kai Shek’s residence.
+Otherwise, to catch a glimpse of Taiwan’s history, visit Chiang Kai Shek’s residence.
 He was a military leader, a member of the Kuomintang (KMT), and the first official president of Taiwan.

-While he has a controversial past, you can learn a lot about this figure by visiting his former home.
+While he has a controversial past, you’ll learn a lot about this figure by visiting his former home.
 Depending on the time of year you visit Taiwan, you can catch beautiful flowers that adorn the property.

 You will find this property north of the night market.

 To learn more about the Chinese Civil War, explore the nearby National Revolutionary Martyrs’ Shrine.
 It’s a place dedicated to those who died during the war.